revault/practical-revault/messages.md

 Acting as a cache in place of -example given- a p2p network, the information stored on the coordinator is transient.

-All [revaulting transactions][revaulting_txs] (the cancel tx and both emergency txs) are signed paying a fixed `22 sat/WU` feerate and using the `ALL | ANYONECANPAY` signature hash flag.
-This is in order to reduce the funds burden on *each* of the watchtowers.

-The [unvault transaction][unvault_tx] is signed using a fixed `6 sat/WU` feerate.
-This is a completely arbitrary value that was chosen to avoid blocking operations too early in case of a huge load of transactions on the network and an increase of the mempools minimum feerate.
-This transaction's fees can be bumped if not competitive (using the CPFP output) but it will likely not be relayed if the mempools minimum feerate goes above `84 000 sat/kw` until the Bitcoin network deploys [package relay][package_relay].

 ### Rough flow